diamond2016/spring-ai-intro/README.md

 # Introduction to Spring AI

-In tihis repository I will follow, with my updates and personalization, what is contained and teached in the course: Spring AI Beginner to Guru.
+In tihis repository I will follow, with my updates and customizations, what is contained and teached in the course: Spring AI Beginner to Guru.
 This is the link to the course: [Spring AI - Beginner to Guru](https://www.udemy.com/course/spring-ai-beginner-to-guru/?referralCode=E3B8C4D1CFF1C0C1D6F1)

 ## Info to connect with Spring Framework Guru